boukhezzar/bboukhezzar/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Washington
+  - name: University of Constantine
   - name: Urban Freight Lab
     url: ''